 Living diversity requires equality - and that starts with salary.
 We have already been orienting ourselves on the collective bargaining agreement for wholesale and foreign trade for many years.
 From 2024 onwards, we want to exceed this.
-Our wage and salary structure ensures that our employees' pay does not depend on their personal characteristics, and particularly not on their gender.
-Transparency is an important foundation of fairness and equal opportunities.
-We are going to make our wage and salary structure even more transparent and comprehensible for our employees.
+Our wage and salary structure ensures that our employees' pay does not depend on their personal characteristics, and particularly not on

-We have not only signed the Diversity Charter, we also live it.
-This includes taking part in the German Diversity Day with great commitment each year.
+Day with great commitment each year.
 This year, we participated with the motto of "Viele Ichs - ein Wir" (many I's - one we).
 To this end, the artist Dorothea Schulz had a personal and confidential conversation with each and every one of our employees and depicted their essence in a sketch.
 As a result, over time she wove a "tapestry of conversations", which was presented at the 2022 Diversity Day as a multi-part artwork (see pictures).
 As a sign of our solidarity, we had the artwork framed and had it installed in the arcade for all to see.